PrefectHQ/prefect/docs/concepts/flows.md

 ## Flow retries

 When your flow run encounters an exception or fails due to a failed task run, it can be retried.
 This is configurable by passing `retries` and, optionally, `retry_delay_seconds` parameters to your task.
 The retry parameter syntax is the same for both flows and [tasks](/concepts/tasks/#retries).

+Flows are not retried unless you specifically configure them to do so.

 ```python
 from prefect import flow